As seen in:

 Read the guide below and learn everything you need to know about making a resume with a photo:

 Should I put my photo on a resume?

 Now, this is a tough question.
 Opinions differ on the matter of photos on resumes.
 Some advise that a professional photo can boost your chances of getting a job, while others believe it’s not professional.

 The truth is: it all depends on the job and the company.
-Before you decide to make a CV or a resume with a photo, read the job advertisement closely and see if a photo is mentioned anywhere.
+Before you decide to make a resume with a photo, read the job advertisement closely and see if a photo is mentioned anywhere.
 If the job ad specifically says not to include a photo—kindly adjust your resume to the requirements.
 If a photo is required—you know what to do.

 When the job advertisement doesn’t say anything about photos, think carefully about:

 - Your resume template: will it look professional when you add a photo?
 If adding a photo means you must delete some important information about yourself, then it’s not a great idea.
 However, you can always pick a different template for a resume with a picture, or format your resume to include everything.

 - Job type: does appearance matter in this job?
 If the answer is yes: it’s worth attaching a professional headshot.
 Many employers believe that the staff must look presentable, as they represent the business.
 Showing a good photo on a resume may help you get an interview.

 To sum up, a good rule of thumb is to attach a professional photo to a resume, unless the job posting specifically says that photos are forbidden.

 Pro Tip: Rules regarding resumes with photos are different in each country.
 When you apply to a job abroad, make sure to check the local customs.
 For example, photos on CVs are welcome in many European countries, such as France or Germany, but using a resume with a photo in the US, Canada, Australia, or United Kingdom can even hurt your chances of getting hired.